Fiserv/zelle-turnkey-solutions/docs/supporting-documents/cordova.md

 - Xcode
 - Android Emulator (or) Real Device
 - iOS Simulator (or) Real Device

-## Cordova Plugin for ZelleSDK

-To integrate ZelleSDK into any Cordova projects, plugin files will be created, which will act as a bridge between native code and JavaScript.
-Plugins can be created using Node.js for both Android and iOS platforms.
-To create a plugin, the plugin name, plugin id, plugin version, and plugin package name are required.
-(Example package name: com.zelle.sdk.plugin)

 ### 1. Node and npm installation